jscheiny/safe-units/docs/defining-quantities.md

 type Velocity<N = number> = LiftMeasure<typeof Velocity, N>;
 ```

-This way, we can use `Velocity` to refer to the quantity on numbers, but also use `Velocity<WrappedNumber>` to operate on `WrappedMeasure`s.
+This way, we can use `Velocity` to refer to the quantity on numbers, but also use `Velocity<WrappedNumber>` to operate on `WrappedMeasure` types.